New Ukraine President Offers Citizenship To Russians Who ‘Suffer’ Under Putin’s Reign

 — Dylan Meisner???? (@DylMeisner) April 21, 2019

-Zelenskiy says that Russians will find that in Ukraine, they have freedom of speech, freedom of the press and unencumbered internet.
+Zelenskiy says that Russians will find that in Ukraine, they have freedom of speech, freedom of the press, and unencumbered internet.
 He adds that he plans to “reboot” peace talks with the separatists in the hopes of creating a united Ukraine.

 The EU is condemning Putin’s passport scheme, calling it “a fresh assault on Ukraine’s sovereignty,” and a Russian effort to destabilize Ukraine postelection.